Ertan222/Hubtofy/README.md

 - Razor Pages: Paged-focused project type for building dynamic websites
 - MongoDB: A NoSQL database for storing data in documents.

-# Code of Conduct
+# Code of Conduct :heart:

 Hubtoy have a CoC.
 Can be find [here](./LICENSE)

-# License
+# License 📄

 Hubtofy is under MIT license.
 Can be find [here](./LICENSE)

-# Contribution
+# Contribution 🤝

-Openin PR or/and issue is valuable to me :smile:
+Contribute to Hubtofy is easy and simple.
+Can be find [here](./CONTRIBUTING.md)

 <!-- How to use it? -->